asumagic/angelsea/README.md

 some changes (such as baking in constants, etc.) -- this is stupid fast to do, and surprisingly human-readable even to people with no prior compilation experience.
+    - Well, experience is proving this one not so true: AngelScript's VM unfortunately bakes quite a lot of assumptions that break strict aliasing rules.
+We started hitting this quite hard since the JIT compiler is way more likely to make optimizations that break the program, as it can optimize across instructions.
 4. The fact we can just speak C greatly simplifies interfacing with script engine structures.
 Dealing with the C++ ABI (such as for certain native function calls, or to call virtual AS engine functions) would be annoying, but we can